zacharysgoldberg/To-Do-App/README.md

 ## Description

-Simple To-do application to practice using FastAPI and Nginx.
+Simple To-do application to practice using FastAPI, Nginx, and Kubernetes.

 ## Design